A couple exploring a waterfall in southern Iceland.

 seljalandsfoss, iceland

-The black lava beaches on the South Coast re well known, and you can take a walk along the Reynishverfi beach or on the little beach in the village Vik.
-Be careful when walking to close to the waves, their powerful pull can easily drag a person out to sea!
+The black lava beaches on the South Coast are well known, and you can take a walk along the Reynisfjara beach or in the village Vik.
+Be careful when walking too close to the waves, their powerful pull can easily drag a person out to sea!

-After Vik you pass through the black sand dessert Mýrdalssandur and later the enormous lave field Eldhrayn, which was formed during the big volcanic outbreak in 1783.
-You later arrive at Kirkjubæjarklaustur, a small town in beautiful surroundings.
-You can stop here to take a look at the so-called ”church floor”, formed by strange basalt cliff formations reminiscent of a lime floor, situated just eat of town.
+After Vik you pass through the black sand desert Mýrdalssandur and later the enormous lava field Eldhraun, which was formed during the big volcanic outbreak in 1783.
+Before reaching Kirkjubæjarklaustur, a stop at the beautiful Fjaðrárgljúfur canyon is recommended.

 Overnight stay: in or near Kirkjubæjarklaustur.